mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 >> This step requires that your OpenStack `clouds.yaml` is placed at `/etc/openstack/clouds.yaml` or in your current directory.

 ### Different Kubernetes version

-Currently the image-builder default Kubernetes version is 1.22.9.
-If you need a newer Kubernetes version you have to patch the packer config and replace the default version 1.22.9 by your favorite version.
-In this example we build a CAPI image with Kubernetes version 1.23.7:
+Currently, the image-builder default Kubernetes version is 1.22.9.
+If you need a newer Kubernetes version, you have to patch the packer config and replace the default version 1.22.9 with your preferred version.
+In this example, we build a CAPI image with Kubernetes version 1.23.7:

 ````
 $ sed -i 's/1.22.9/1.23.7/g' packer/config/kubernetes.json